TidierOrg/HTTR.jl/README.md

 - `url_parse()`
 - `url_build()`

-TODO (not sure if we need all of these)
+TODO (not sure if we need all of these yet)

 ### request
 - [ ] request()